DasLab/KaggleRibonanza/README.md

 * The provided notebooks can be used to interactively explore inference results.
 In particular, configuration variables are provided in the top of the `extended` notebook which allow you to change sequences, limit models, etc.
 * The `inference` script can be used to run inference non-interactively.
-A basic example can be run with `inference.py GGGGAAAACCCC --plot`, which will display a matplotlib window with heatmaps for each model and print the raw data as a TSV to the console
+A basic example can be run with `inference.py GGGGAAAACCCC --plot`, which will display a matplotlib window with heatmaps for each model and print the raw data as a TSV to the console.
+Run `inference.py -h` for full usage information.
 * Both of these options also provide examples for calling inference functions from your own code.
 The simplest method is to `from src.models.<model> import infer` and then call `infer(<sequence_or_sequences>)`, however with more significant usage you may also want to set up feature precomputation and caching, adjust batch sizes, etc.